noeppi-noeppi/WikiX/docs/libx/registration/index.md

 Using these methods, a single object can register a bunch of other things with it.
 This works for anything, so a single `Block` could register slabs, stairs, doors, trapdoors, ... by just passing one object to the system.

-### The MultiRegisterable interface

-Sometimes it might be desirable to register a whole lot of items to the same registry, where the registry is not known before.
-Consider a block that should be available in all 16 dye colours.
-Having a single object that can be registered that then creates 16 `Block` instances from a factory method would reduce the code quite much.
-LibX actually has a builtin class for this: `EnumObjects`.

-`MultiRegisterable` exists to solve this problem.
-It is very similar to normal [registerable](#the-registerable-interface), however its `registerAdditional` method can register objects without explicitly giving a registry.
-Instead they will inherit the registry from the `MultiRegisterable` object.
-A `MultiRegisterable` object is registered with `ModXRegistration#registerMulti` instead of `ModXRegistration#register`.